Infantry Company of the Lithuanian Tribunal: History

 However, the Grand Hetman Sapieha did not want to recognize this military unit formed against his will.
 The Tribunal Banner's task of maintaining order in Vilnius and protecting the Tribunal were removed by the Sapieha-influenced Tribunal that was inaugurated in 1700 after an agreement between the Sapiehas and Radvilas.
 Instead of the banner, the elected Marshal of the Tribunal, Chancellor Radvila, relied on his private military units.
-The decision to establish the Tribunal Banner that was only subject to the Tribunal's marshal, was approved by Lithuania's Republicans in the so-called Valkininkai resolution of 24 November 1700, which also provided for the possibility of using military coercion against Jewish communities if they did not pay the portion of the Jewish poll tax assigned to financing the miltiary unit on time.
+The decision to establish the Tribunal Banner that was only subject to the Tribunal's marshal, was approved by Lithuania's Republicans in the so-called Valkininkai resolution of 24 November 1700, which also provided for the possibility of using military coercion against Jewish communities if they did not pay the portion of the Jewish poll tax assigned to financing the military unit on time.
 The Supreme Lithuanian Tribunal's Hungarian Infantry (sometimes also called Janissary) Banner was finally legalized in 1717 during the so-called Silent Sejm.
 In the same session, the structure and composition (so-called Komput) of the Lithuanian Grand Ducal Army was also established.
 In contrast to the past, the Tribunal Banner had less financing than before, as it was only allocated 20,000 ducats, collected from the Jewish poll tax as before.
 Notably, the Tribunal's Banner was not counted in the army's composition, which was itself only allocated 6100 posts, i.e. salary units.
 In such a manner, the unit's autonomy from the hetman was ensured.
 Additionally, the Sejm's constitution did not name the Tribunal Banner's garrison location or size and it can only be assumed that the aforementioned hundred soldiers and a few officers continued serving.
 Generally, the Banner was in those cities where the Lithuanian Tribunal was in session.

 The Tribunal Banner was useful in strengthening the authority of the Tribunal's marshals and protected it from the direct intervention of magnates or pressure from officials.
 Considering that an analogous unit, the Treasury Banner (Regiment) was established in the 18th century's latter half for Lithuania's Treasury, with the mission of ensuring the security and order of the treasury system at its meeting place in Gardinas.

 The company is supposed to have had 64 soldiers as of 22 June 1790.
 In 1792, the company was stationed in Maišiagala and Širvintos.
 In August 1793, the company had 63 soldiers.
 On 23 April 1794, the company, with its 50 soldiers, participated in the Vilnius uprising.